burakayy7/blog--old/_posts/2024-02-16-Gradient-Descent.md

 ```
 So all we have to do is find the appropriate values for m and b.
 While we could go the trial-and-error method and try a bunch of values until the result _looks right_, we could also have a computer automate that process for us.

-Here is how the Linear Regression Algorithm works:
+###Here is how the Linear Regression Algorithm works:
+1. Start with an initial line equation
+2. Calculate how far you are from the expected value when you plug in a point, using the current m and b.
+3. Then slightly adjust m and b in the _direction_ which will get us _closer_ to the expected value
+4. Repeat steps 2 and 3 until a specified amount

 First, start off with a random set of m (this is often referred to as the weight because is has a scaling affect) and b (which is referred to as the bias because it will shift, or apply a bias, to our line).
 For simplisity sake, we can also start off with m and b equaling zero.